apisuserbot/Manager-King/README.md

-Dear anyone kanging my bot, At least, Don't fucking spam my private messages least.
-I'm tired of people copying my works and think it's so funny to do that.

-# Haruka Aya
+# Hitsuki.GIF

-A modular Telegram Python bot running on python3 with an sqlalchemy database.
+Hello i'm based on [Haruka Aya](https://t.me/HarukaAyaBot), a modular Telegram Python bot running on python3 with an sqlalchemy database.

-Can be found on telegram as [Haruka Aya](https://t.me/HarukaAyaBot).
+Can be found on telegram as [Ｈｉｔｓｕｋｉ．ＧＩＦ](https://t.me/LordHitsuki_BOT).

-Alternatively, [find me on telegram](https://t.me/RealAkito)!
-(Keep all support questions in the support chat, where more people can help you.)

-You can also join our support group [here!](https://t.me/HarukaAyaBot) (Keep in the mind that we does not support any fork of Haruka Aya.)
+You can also join official Haruka Aya support group [here!](https://t.me/HarukaAyaBot) (Remember that they do not support any Haruka Aya fork.)

 ## Thanks to

 * MrYacha - For pYanaBot :3